 “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.” — Henry David Thoreau

-The EwA guides (Ref: Xplore | Prepare) and etiquettes† cover a great deal of information about wildlife tourism, and nature and wildlife conservation volunteering.
-These guides provide essential information for helping you research and assess any wildlife and/or conservation opportunities, and for preparing you to live and promote a relevant volunteering or wildlife touring experience.
+The EwA guides and etiquettes† cover a great deal of information about wildlife watching and, nature & wildlife conservation travel and volunteering.
+These guides provide essential details to help you research and assess any wildlife and/or conservation opportunities.
+They also prepare you to live and promote a relevant volunteering or wildlife touring experience.

-Here for the benefit of the first time volunteer, the EwA Basics of Wildlife & Nature Volunteering pulls together some useful information based on questions that we get asked a lot, as well as it helps the reader navigate the EwA guides and etiquettes.
+Here, for the benefit of the first-time volunteer, the EwA Basics of Wildlife & Nature Volunteering pulls together some useful information based on questions that we get asked a lot, as well as it helps the reader navigate the EwA guides and etiquettes.

 First Time Nature Volunteering?
 We’ve got you covered!

 ⏸ Before we start, remember that volunteering should be treated like a job.
 You may have paid money to do it, but you are committing your time, skills, and energy to a purpose.
 The organizations who are hosting you for the time of a mission depend on your help and work.
 Also, don’t expect the comforts of your home and do expect the unexpected.
 Respect their way of life.

 1 | What type of volunteering should I start with?

 3 | I’ve heard that a lot of companies are just a front and aren’t really about volunteering...

 4 | Where does the money I pay go to?